-Andy McElaney is a partner in the Firm’s Litigation Department.
+Andy McElaney is Senior Of Counsel in the Firm’s Litigation Department.
 He concentrates his practice on trials and appeals of civil cases.

 Andy has tried jury cases in federal and state courts in California, Florida, Illinois, Kentucky, Maryland, Massachusetts Michigan, Minnesota, New Jersey, and Pennsylvania.
 He has appeared pro hac vice and argued pretrial and dispositive motions in Alabama, Arkansas, New Hampshire, New York, Ohio, Oregon, and Rhode Island.
 He has argued appeals before the First, Fourth and Seventh Circuit Courts of Appeal and the appellate courts of California, Louisiana, Maryland and Massachusetts.

 In recent years, Andy’s practice has focused on products liability litigation.
 He has represented manufacturers of asbestos products, cigarettes, pharmaceuticals, medical devices, motor vehicles, elevators, escalators, production machinery, and diesel engines for various applications.

 He has also handled cases involving constitutional and civil rights claims, administrative law, partnership and other contract disputes, legal malpractice, employment, copyright, trademark and patents, real estate, unfair trade practices, insurance coverage, construction and environmental law.
 Andy represented the lead defendant in the first case brought by the Commonwealth under G. L. c.
 21E.